exbibyte/enhance/README.md

 Addition of Imgui UI toolkit:
 https://youtu.be/Je6lmugDkJc

 The framework is currently undergoing restructuring to implement behavioural specialization through high level policy templates.
+One of the eventual goal is creating a more functional style programming available for customizing certain module behaviour.

 Note: Current development will be using OpenGL as the rendering backend until reasonable stabilization of global infrastructure and initial release of full prototype.